ksu-cs-textbooks/cis580/content/16-models/03-tank-class.md

     public IHeightMap HeightMap { get; set; }
 ```

-We can then use the `IHeightMap.GetHeightAt()` method in our `Tank.Update()` to set the tank to the height of the terrain where it is curently at:
+We can then use the `IHeightMap.GetHeightAt()` method in our `Tank.Update()` to set the tank to the height of the terrain where it is currently at:

 ```csharp
     // Set the tank's height based on the HeightMap